- Featured Columnists

 Prenuptial agreements are not just for the rich and famous.
 They can be just what a marriage needs to overcome the emotional turmoil of finances.

-Most of us only know about prenuptial agreements because of the very public exploits of the rich and famous, who it seems have a marriage shelf-life of three to five years.
-However, when we regular folks get married it’s for life; so there’s really no need to think about a prenuptial agreement, right?
+Most of us only know about prenuptial agreements because of the very public exploits of the rich and famous, who seemingly have a marriage shelf-life of three to five years.
+However, when we regular folks get married it’s for life; so, there’s really no need to think about a prenuptial agreement, right?
 You may want to think again.
-And, it’s not because your marriage has a 50 percent chance becoming a divorce statistic, although that is the unfortunate reality today.
+And, it’s not because your marriage has a 50 percent chance of becoming a divorce statistic, although that is the unfortunate reality today.
 Rather, it’s because the financial dynamics of marriage have evolved to where a husband and wife may have much more to protect.

 No offense honey; I love you, but...

-Certainly, any discussion of a prenup between love birds can dampen the mood; but, due to the real world dynamics of marriage today, an increasing number of couples are looking at it from purely practical standpoint, especially those going to the alter for a second or third time.
+Certainly, any discussion of a prenup between love birds can dampen the mood; but, due to the real-world dynamics of marriage today, an increasing number of couples are looking at it from a purely practical standpoint, especially those going to the alter for a second or third time.
 Prenups may not have the stigma they once did, but they shouldn’t be entered into for the wrong reasons as they can do a marriage (or divorce) more harm than good if not properly designed.